 [Guanabana, Graviola (Brazil); Annona muricata]

-have purchased cans of soursop in syrup in Southern California and found
+I have also purchased cans of soursop in syrup in Southern California

-its flavor quite enjoyable.
-It can be blended into deserts and fruit drinks.
+and found the flavor quite enjoyable.
+It can be blended into deserts and

 [Sugar apple, Anon; Annona squamosa]